Our Camp

 Dipo Lemoyog

-As a child, walks to school near Archer’s Post often meant weaving around elephants and other wildlife with her sister, Ntimisian.
-Though the sisters once feared these great animals, curiosity slowly replaced fear, eventually drawing them both to Elephant Watch Camp.
+Walking to school meant weaving around elephants and other wildlife for Dipo and her sister, Ntimisian.
+Initially fearful, curiosity slowly opened their eyes, drawing them both to Elephant Watch Camp.

 Today, Dipo’s warmth, laughter, and limitless energy make her one of the most loved members of the team.
 Alongside her natural gift for caring for people, she has become an invaluable presence whenever someone needs first aid or support.